Stochastic Approximation with Unbounded Markovian Noise: A General-Purpose Theorem: Introduction

 The main contributions of the paper are as follows.

-\begin{itemize} \item \textbf{Performance of TD-Learning in Unbounded State Space and Rewards:} We analyze average-reward TD$(\lambda)$ with linear function approximation (LFA) under asynchronous updates.
-We establish the first known finite-time convergence bounds for this setting, and show an optimal $\mathcal{O}(\frac{1}{k})$ convergence rate which leads to $\mathcal{O}(\frac{1}{\epsilon^2})$ sample complexity under appropriate choice of step sizes.
-Due to the challenges in the average-reward setting, to the best of our knowledge, even the asymptotic convergence has not been formally established in the literature.
-By a careful projection of the iterates to an appropriate subspace, we also establish its almost-sure (a.s.) convergence. \item \textbf{Finite-Time Convergence Guarantees for SA with Unbounded Markov noise:} TD learning is based on using SA to solve the underlying Bellman equation of the MDP.
+\textbf{Finite-Time Convergence Guarantees for SA with Unbounded Markov noise:} TD learning is based on using SA to solve the underlying Bellman equation of the MDP.
 The aforementioned results on TD learning is obtained by studying a general class of non-linear SA corrupted by unbounded Markovian noise, and establishing the following general-purpose result. \begin{itheorem} Consider a nonlinear SA, and suppose that a Lyapunov function satisfying certain drift condition is constructed in the setting when the noise is i.i.d. or martingale difference.
 Then, we establish finite sample bounds when the same SA is driven by Markovian noise with unbounded state space under appropriate assumptions. \end{itheorem} In other words, we decouple the challenge of handling Markovian noise from the issue of analyzing the SA itself.
 Our result complements the existing literature by enabling one to generalize any SA result to the case of unbounded Markovian noise.
-Therefore, we believe that this powerful result is of independent interest due to its applicability in a wide variety of settings. \item \textbf{Methodological Contribution:} The key methodological contribution that enables us to establish these results is the use of the solution of the Poisson equation to analyze Markov noise.
-Recent works control Markov noise by exploiting the geometric mixing properties of Markov chains \cite{bhandari2018, srikant2019, qu2020, mou2021, xu2021sample, khodadadian2022, chen2023}.
-However, it is unclear if this approach enables one to analyze unbounded Markovian noise.
-We instead adopt the use of Poisson equation, which has been classically used to study asymptotic convergence \cite{harold1997, benveniste2012}.
-While this approach has also been recently used to study linear SA under bounded Markovian noise in \cite{kaledin2020finite, haque2023tight, agrawal2024markov}, we use it to obtain finite sample bounds for non-linear SA under unbounded noise settings.
-Compared to the mixing-time approach, this approach is not only more elegant but also has the added advantage of giving tighter bounds (in terms of log factors) and allows for a larger class of Markov chains (such as periodic chains).
-The next two contributions focus on exploiting these improvements. \item \textbf{Performance of $Q$-learning Algorithm:} As an illustrative application in the case of finite-state Markovian noise, we consider $Q$-learning in the discounted setting.
-Using our black box, we immediately obtain finite-sample bounds for $Q$-learning using the Lyapunov function constructed in \cite{chen2023}.
-Our result improves \cite{chen2023} by (i) shaving off additional $\mathcal{O}(\log(k))$, and $\mathcal{O}\left(\log\left(\frac{1}{1-\gamma}\right)\right)$ factors in the convergence bounds and (ii) allowing for a larger class of behavior policies, including those that may not have geometric mixing or lead to periodic behavior. \item \textbf{Performance of Stochastic Cyclic Block Coordinate Descent:} The general setup of our theorem also allows us to consider settings beyond RL.
-We study the stochastic optimization of a high-dimensional smooth strongly convex function, where one is only allowed to update a subset of components at each time.
-This is commonly done using a variant of stochastic gradient descent called cyclic block coordinate descent (CBCD).
-While other versions of block coordinate descent were studied in the literature \cite{nesterov2012, diakonikolas2018,lan2020first}, finite sample bounds of CBCD in the stochastic setting were not known.
-We provide a new perspective to handle the cyclic nature of updates by viewing each block as the states of a periodic Markov chain.
-This outlook in conjunction with our black box immediately gives optimal $\mathcal{O}\left(\frac{1}{k}\right)$ convergence rate. \end{itemize}
+Therefore, we believe that this powerful result is of independent interest due to its applicability in a wide variety of settings.